-There are programs to help people with limited resources pay for their drugs.
-These include "Extra Help" and State Pharmaceutical Assistance Programs.
-Chapter 2, Section 7 tells more about these programs.
-If you qualify, enrolling in the programs might lower your monthly plan premium.
+The "Extra Help" program helps people with limited resources pay for their drugs.
+Chapter 2, Section 7 tells more about this program.
+If you qualify, enrolling in the program might lower your monthly plan premium.

-If you are already enrolled and getting help from one of these programs, the information about premiums in this Evidence of Coverage may not apply to you.
+If you are already enrolled and getting help from this program, the information about premiums in this Evidence of Coverage may not apply to you.
 We sent you a separate insert, called the Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs (also known as the "Low-Income Subsidy Rider" or the "LIS Rider"), which tells you about your drug coverage.
 If you don't have this insert, please call Member Services, and ask for the "LIS Rider."